jchip/mcpu/packages/mcpu-cli/README.md

 # MCPU CLI

-> **Universal MCP gateway for any AI agent - Zero upfront tokens, unlimited servers**

-MCPU enables AI agents to use MCP servers with minimal token overhead.
+> **MCP Unified - Unlimit MCP servers with zero upfront tokens, and 80% token reduction**

+MCPU unifies all your MCP servers for progressive discovery and disclosure, and compresses schemas into compact form to save tokens.
 It can be used in two ways:

-1. **As an MCP Server** (`mcpu-mcp`) - For agents with native MCP support (Claude Desktop, etc.)
+1. **As an MCP Server** (`mcpu-mcp`) - For clients with native MCP support (Claude Desktop, Cursor, etc.)
-2. **Via CLI** (`mcpu-daemon` + `mcpu-remote`) - For agents with Bash tool support (Claude Code, etc.)
+2. **Via CLI** (`mcpu-daemon` + `mcpu-remote`) - For AI agents with bash tool access (Claude Code, etc.)

-Both modes provide on-demand discovery of unlimited MCP servers with zero upfront token cost, compressing schemas by 97%\*.

-\*Example: The Playwright MCP server alone requires ~14,000 tokens upfront for its schema.
-MCPU reduces this to just a few hundred tokens of instructions.
+## Why MCPU?

+MCP tool schemas are verbose.
+A single server like Playwright requires ~11KB of schema data.
+With multiple servers, this adds up quickly and consumes valuable context window space.

+MCPU addresses this by:

+- **Progressive discovery and disclosure** - Servers and their tool schemas are revealed and connected only when needed
+- **Compressing tool schemas** - Reduces schema size by up to 84% using a compact format designed for AI consumption
+- **CLI-first design** - Built for AI agents with bash tool access (Claude Code, etc.), not just MCP-native clients

-## Stats
+## Schema Compression Stats

 ```
 % mcpu-stat